Libertrip/heroku-i18n-js-buildpack-ruby/README.md

 This fork repo behaves like heroku default buildpack but pre compiles i18n-js translations before running other asset preocompilation so that this gem can be used in production mode.

+application.rb should look like this: https://gist.github.com/3316981

+to boot application without DB use: env SKIP_DB=1 bundle exec rake i18n:js:export

+That is what the buildpack does and it compiles well.
+Add this .gitignore

+/app/assets/javascript/i18n/*

 Heroku buildpack: Ruby
 ======================